Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/faq.md

 ### Web server fails to run

-Make sure the graphics card isn't being used by another service.
+Make sure the port isn't being used by another service.

 ## Issues with the environment